Deosta/150-interview/README.md

 # 150-interview

-My solutions to every question in the 150 leet interview questions
+### Objective
+This repo will keep track of my personal solutions for the Top Interview 150 found [here](https://leetcode.com/studyplan/top-interview-150/).